-Jane Kingasunye Kolgos (JKK) is one of the seamstresses in our Enkiteng Program in Enoosaen where she lives with her 6 children.
+Jane Kingasunye Lolgos (JKK) is one of the seamstresses in our Enkiteng Program in Enoosaen where she lives with her 6 children.
 Enoosaen is a small subsistence farming village in Transmara district in Kenya, about 30km South-West from Kilgoris.
 She joined the Enkiteng Program in summer 2012 and started learning how to sew by making Enkiteng bags (cloth gift wrapping bags) using donated fabric.
-She has now graduated to making the Enkiteng bags out of Kitenge fabric, as well as new products such as Kitenge knapsacks.
-She will also be one of the first seamstresses learning how to make new products such as school uniforms and other products that they will be selling in Kenya, becoming independent seamstresses.
+She has now graduated to making the Enkiteng bags out of Kitenge fabric, as well as new products such as Kitenge knapsacks, shopping bags, wrap-skirts and other products made of Kitenge.
+In 2019, she also participated in our Pamoja program, where the seamstresses learned how to make all the garments of school uniforms and other products that they will be able to sell in Kenya, becoming independent seamstresses.

 In addition to sewing in the Enkiteng Program, she works as a cook in a local school, and is selling vegetables that she grows in her garden.